India Coronavirus Updates, April 29: Highest single-day spike in deaths

-Coronavirus India Updates: .
-In the last 24 hours, the country has recorded 73 deaths, the sharpest single-day increase so far, taking the toll to 1,007.
-The total number of confirmed Covid-19 cases crossed the 30,000-mark to reach 31,332 as state prepare to gradually ease restrictions after the nationwide lockdown ends on May 3.
-The recovery rate is now at 23.3 per cent with 7,695 people recovered and discharged.
+Coronavirus India Updates: In the last 24 hours, the country has recorded 73 deaths, the sharpest single-day increase so far, taking the toll to 1,007.
+The number of cases climbed to 31,332 in the country on Wednesday, according to the Union health ministry.
+The number of active COVID-19 cases stood at 22,629, while 7,695 people have recovered, and one patient has migrated.
+The recovery rate is now at 23.3 per cent.

+The Centre on Wednesday made it mandatory for all its employees to download the Aarogya Setu app on their mobile phones, saying the application will be helpful in breaking the chain of transmission of COVID-19.
+Those working in the Central government, including officers and outsourced staff, will have to review their status on the app before they start for office.
+They can come report to work only when if it reflects “safe” or “low risk” status.

-The Health Ministry, meanwhile, said that, of the active cases in hospitals or quarantine facilities till Sunday, only about 80 of them were on ventilators.
+The Health Ministry, meanwhile, said that while there were 21,632 “active” COVID-19 cases across the country till Monday, only about 80 of them were on ventilators.
+Top government sources said this is in line with the daily pattern seen so far.
 According to Health Ministry data, 2.17 per cent were admitted in the Intensive Care Unit (ICU), 1.29 per cent required oxygen support, and 0.36 per cent were on ventilators.

 Maharashtra is the worst-affected state with at least 400 deaths and over 9,318 cases including 1,388 recoveries so far, followed by Gujarat with 3774 cases and 226 deaths.
 Delhi recorded 206 new cases on Wednesday, taking the tally to 3314 positive cases and 54 deaths.
 So far, Arunachal Pradesh, Goa, Manipur and Tripura have been declared Covid free.
 Mizoram (1), Puduchery (8) and Meghalaya (12) have the least number of cases.